ruigomeseu/sebastians-adventure/_posts/2016-06-13-game-concept.markdown

 categories: main
 ---

-Sebatian's Adventure is a walking simulator.
+Sebastian's Adventure is a walking simulator.
 You wake up in an island near an helicopter wreckage, without any memories as to what happened.

 In a desperate attempt to understand what happened, you're forced to explore your surroundings, finding clues and items that will help you find your way out of the island.